50 Cent Burglary Suspects Arrested Six Months After Stealing $3 Million in Robbery

-Six months after a corporate apartment leased by 50 Cent was burglarized for up to $3 million in both jewelry and cash, police have identified and arrested three suspects.
+Six months after a corporate apartment leased by 50 Cent was burglarized for up to $3 million in both jewelry and cash, police have identified and arrested the alleged suspects.

 The three men have been charged with burglary, conspiracy to commit burglary, receiving stolen property and criminal mischief.